MinnPost/object-sync-for-salesforce/docs/mapping.md

 A Salesforce Key is a flag in Salesforce that determines whether a field is another system's external ID.

 A checked Prematch or Salesforce Key will cause the plugin to try to "upsert" the data, which checks to see if there is a match before creating a new record.
+You can expand how upserting works with several hooks, which are [documented](./extending-upsert.md).

 Direction chooses what to do with the field's data.
 If you select Salesforce to WordPress, this field won't be sent to Salesforce.
 If you select WordPress to Salesforce, this field won't be sent to Wordpress.
 If you choose Sync, it will go from one system to the other whenever it changes.